first published in Medium, December 13, 2020 & February 22, 2021

 The decision to move his family to the West Coast was a bold decision, given that they had no friends or family connections there.
 It would prove to be fortunate for the young Diehl, who could better avail himself of the training he needed to be a professional artist.
 This started with shop classes as a freshman at Pleasant Hill High School, where he learned the fundamentals of metal and woodworking.
 It would become most evident in the art instruction he received from his teacher James Enemark, after his family moved to Concord and he began attending Clayton Valley High, in the second semester of his freshman year.
 In Concord, the Diehl family lived in a mid-century modern Eichler home, which also imparted practical architectural ideas to Diehl.

 Jim Enemark was best known for his watercolors.
-A member of both the American Watercolor Society and West Coast Watercolor Society, Enemark was well versed in technique and a favorite teacher of many students.
+A member of both the American Watercolor Society and California Watercolor Association, Enemark was well versed in technique and a favorite teacher of many students.
 Diehl’s natural talent was augmented by instruction in composition and technique.
 For instance, Diehl recalls Enemark teaching him not to use white paint in a watercolor, but rather to let the white of the paper reveal the highlighting he wanted to render.
-While a basic lesson, it is one that must be learned.
+While a basic lesson, it is one that has remained with Diehl throughout his life.

 Enemark utilized a number of different class assignments to instill the importance of drawing from life to students.
 He would have them pair off and draw portraits of one another, in other cases, they would select objects from a prop shelf he maintained in his classroom to draw.
 The objects Diehl rendered include a sports trophy, brace and bit (hand-drill), and a folding box camera.
 In one assignment, Diehl’s drawing of an empty cologne bottle shows an early fascination with rendering glass and reflective objects.
 The decision of how much detail to include, plus the challenges conveying refractive elements of glass, are already present in this early exercise.